marceelrf/tidyspec/README.md

 - **Preview**: Preview your data while applying changes statically (`spec_smartplot`) or interactively (`spec_smartplotly`).

-- **Import/Export**: This family functions will be created in the next moment.
+- **Import/Export**: Import spectra data from common data formats, like csv, txt, tsv, xslx and xls, with `spec_read`.
+Export functions will be created in next moment, but user can easily use `{readr}` or `{writexl}` functions.

 The function `set_spec_wn` simplifies the use of functions by globally defining the column that contains the wave numbers.
+User can check the wavenumber column with `check_wn_col`.

 ## Example